Manhattan Project: Electromagnetic separation

-Responsibility for the design and construction of the electromagnetic separation plant, which came to be called Y-12, was assigned to Stone & Webster by the S-1 Committee in June 1942.
+Responsibility for the design and construction of the electromagnetic separation plant, which came to be called Y-12, was assigned to Stone & Webster in June 1942.
 The design called for five first-stage processing units, known as Alpha racetracks, and two units for final processing, known as Beta racetracks.
 In September 1943 Groves authorized construction of four more racetracks, known as Alpha II.
 Construction began in February 1943.

-When the plant was started up for testing on schedule in October, the 14-ton vacuum tanks crept out of alignment because of the power of the magnets, and had to be fastened more securely.
-A more serious problem arose when the magnetic coils started shorting out.
-In December Groves ordered a magnet to be broken open, and handfuls of rust were found inside.
-Groves then ordered the racetracks to be torn down and the magnets sent back to the factory to be cleaned.
-A pickling plant was established on-site to clean the pipes and fittings.
-The second Alpha I was not operational until the end of January 1944, the first Beta and first and third Alpha I's came online in March, and the fourth Alpha I was operational in April.
+The second Alpha I was operational at the end of January 1944, the first Beta and first and third Alpha I's came online in March, and the fourth Alpha I was operational in April.
 The four Alpha II racetracks were completed between July and October 1944.

-Tennessee Eastman was contracted to manage Y-12 on the usual cost plus fixed-fee basis, with a fee of $22,500 per month plus $7,500 per racetrack for the first seven racetracks and $4,000 per additional racetrack.
-The calutrons were initially operated by scientists from Berkeley to remove bugs and achieve a reasonable operating rate.
-They were then turned over to trained Tennessee Eastman operators who had only a high school education.
-Nichols compared unit production data, and pointed out to Lawrence that the young "hillbilly" girl operators, known as Calutron Girls, were outperforming his PhDs.
-They agreed to a production race and Lawrence lost, a morale boost for the Tennessee Eastman workers and supervisors.
-The girls were "trained like soldiers not to reason why", while "the scientists could not refrain from time-consuming investigation of the cause of even minor fluctuations of the dials."
+Tennessee Eastman was contracted to manage Y-12.
+The calutrons were turned over to trained Tennessee Eastman operators known as the Calutron Girls.

-Y-12 initially enriched the uranium-235 content to between 13% and 15%, and shipped the first few hundred grams of this to Los Alamos in March 1944.
-Only 1 part in 5,825 of the uranium feed emerged as final product.
+The calutrons initially enriched the uranium-235 content to between 13% and 15%, and shipped the first few hundred grams of this to Los Alamos in March 1944.
+Only 1 part in 5,825 of the uranium feed emerged as product.
 Much of the rest was splattered over equipment in the process.
 Strenuous recovery efforts helped raise production to 10% of the uranium-235 feed by January 1945.
-In February the Alpha racetracks began receiving slightly enriched (1.4%) feed from the new S-50 thermal diffusion plant.
-The next month it received enhanced (5%) feed from the K-25 gaseous diffusion plant.
-By August K-25 was producing uranium sufficiently enriched to feed directly into the Beta tracks.
+In February the Alpha racetracks began receiving slightly enriched (1.4%) feed from the new S-50 thermal diffusion plant, and the next month they received enhanced (5%) feed from the K-25 gaseous diffusion plant.
+By August, K-25 was producing uranium sufficiently enriched to feed directly into the Beta tracks.